Reacher season 2: Casting

 On September 14, 2022, Shaun Sipos joined as a series regular for the second season.
 On September 21, 2022, Serinda Swan, Ferdinand Kingsley, and Rory Cochrane joined the main cast while Domenick Lombardozzi, Luke Bilyk, Dean McKenzie, Edsson Morales, Andres Collantes, Shannon Kook, Ty Olsson, Josh Blacker, and Al Sapienza were cast in guest roles for the second season.
 Goodwin, Swan and Lombardozzi already starred in Santora's Breakout Kings in 2011.
 On May 5, 2023, Robert Patrick was cast to replace Cochrane who left due to a scheduling conflict with the second season.

 Filming

 Filming for the second season took place between September 2022 and March 2023.
 The season was filmed in various locations in Ontario, Canada, including Toronto, Brampton, Mississauga, and Hamilton.

 Release

 The first three episodes of the season were released on December 15, 2023, with an additional episode released each week through January 19, 2024.

+Reception

+The second season has a 98% approval rating on Rotten Tomatoes, based on 44 critic reviews, with an average rating of 7.9/10.
+The website's critics consensus states, "Brawny as Alan Ritchson's biceps, Reacher swaggers confidently into its sophomore season as rock 'em sock 'em pulp with a sly wink."Metacritic, which uses a weighted average, assigned a score of 79 out of 100 based on 14 critics, indicating "generally favorable reviews".

+Conversely, Forbes panned the second season as "one of the worst shows on TV", adding that "there's just not enough going on to make him (Reacher) a particularly compelling protagonist".